-There is a single schedule of studies prescribed for all students alike in the freshman year of the College of Engineering, whether they expect to graduate in civil, mechanical, or electrical engineering.
-That schedule is set forth in full under the head THE FRESHMAN YEAR, beginning on page 37.
+There is a single schedule of studies prescribed for all students alike, except as stated in Drawing, in the freshman year of the College of Engineering, whether they expect to graduate in civil, mechanical, or electrical engineering.
+That schedule is set forth in full under the head THE FRESHMAN YEAR, beginning on page 38.